pydoit/doit/doc/dependencies.rst

 If a task does not define any of these dependencies it will always be executed.

 Apart from these dependencies used to determine if a task is up-to-date or not.
-``doit`` also include other kind of dependencies to help you combine tasks so they are executed in appropriate order.
+``doit`` also includes other kind of dependencies to help you combine tasks so they are executed in appropriate order.